-5. Describe the training that will be provided to other professionals.
-6. Describe how the impact and success of the project will be measured and evaluated.
-7. Describe all products, if any, that will be developed or acquired with grant funds.
-7. Describe all products, il any, that will be developed of acquired with grant funds.
-8. Describe what steps the applicant and the required partner(s) will take to make proposed services accessible and activities to people with disabilities, people with limited English proficiency, and people who are Deaf or hard of hearing.

-WHO WILL IMPLEMENT THE PROPOSAL: 20 POINTS

-1. Identify the key people and organizations, including project partners involved in the proposed project.
+7. Describe how the impact of the project activities will be evaluated.
+8. Describe what steps the applicant and any proposed partner(s) will take to make proposed services accessible to people with disabilities, people with limited English proficiency, and people who are Deaf or hard of hearing.
+WHO WILL IMPLEMENT THE PROPOSAL: 20 POINTS 1.
+Identify the key people and organizations, including project partners involved in the proposed project.
 For each person, include their name, job title, organization, and role implementing the activities described in the What Will be Done section.
 Indicate any key staff positions that have not yet been filled.
 "Key staff' refers to people paid by the grant to implement proposed project activities.

-2. Demonstrate that the people and organizations identified have the capacity to address the stated need and can successfully implement the proposed project activities.
-For each person, describe their relevant experience and qualifications addressing domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking.
+2. Demonstrate that the people and organizations identified have the capacity, experience and expertise to address the stated need and can successfully implement the proposed project activities.
+For each person, describe their relevant experience and qualifications.
 For any key staff positions that have not yet been filled, describe the qualifications that candidates must meet.
 Job descriptions of all key personnel must be attached but will not count toward the page limit.

-3. Demonstrate that the applicant and its project partner(s) are based in the community where the project will be implemented and describe the experience of the applicant and its partner(s) serving this community.

-4. Describe how the applicant and its project partner(s) will support the professional development, well-being, and success of key staff implementing this project.
+Provide detailed information that demonstrates that the applicant and its partners are based in the community where the project will be implemented and describe the experience of the applicant and its partners serving this community.
+4. Describe the applicant's and/or project partner's demonstrated experience providing support, enrichment, and/or leadership development programming that focuses on men or youth.
+5. Describe the applicant's experience and expertise in the areas of domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking, as appropriate, for both the applicant and key personnel who will be directly involved with the proposed project.